ryanwilsonperkin/cis3210/README.md

 [nginx](http://wiki.nginx.org/Main) to handle the automatic blacklisting of IP addresses based on attack-detection protocols.

+### RCE (Remote Code Execution)

+There is no evaluation of user supplied values on the server-side, thus the system is not vulnerable to RCE.

 ### SQL Injection

 SQL injection attacks are mitigated by the proper use and implementation of the